 7. Hang With Your Favorite Disney Pals

 It’s exciting to meet rare characters throughout the party.
-So naturally, you’ll want to hit up the character meet and greets.
-This is a great opportunity to fist bump and snap some selfies with your favorite characters.
+You’ll want to hit up the character meet and greets to fist bump and snap selfies with your favorite characters.
 Check our Mickey’s Not-So-Scary Halloween character guide to know where they’ll appear.
+For this year, Disney has delivered a few chilling updates:

 8. Shop 'Til You Drop

-Before going on any of our Disney World trips, I always ask to do a few more chores around the house to earn an extra allowance, especially before attending a special event like Mickey’s Not-So-Scary Halloween Party.
-That’s because there’s always really cool merchandise and souvenirs that I just can’t wait to take home.
-I already know I’m going to do a lot of shopping there and I like to come prepared.
+Before any of our Disney World trips, I ask to do a few more chores around the house to earn allowance money.
+Since I already know I'll be doing a lot of shopping, I like to come prepared.

-From cool swag, collectibles, popcorn buckets and sippers, it’s exciting to shop around and find a unique souvenir to help commemorate the trip.
-There’s a ton of specialty merchandise to choose from, especially at the Emporium on Main Street.
-I ended up deciding on this Mummy Mickey Popcorn Bucket.
-Don’t you think he’s the perfect addition to my Disney popcorn bucket collection?!
-You can find him at select popcorn carts throughout the park.
+From cool swag, collectibles and popcorn buckets, it’s exciting to hop around and find a unique souvenir to help commemorate the trip.
+There’s a variety of specialty merchandise to choose from that can be found at the Emporium on Main Street and Star Traders in Tomorrowland.

 9. Don’t Miss Disney’s Not-So-Spooky Spectacular